 JostleTV can be run on the following browsers:

 Before you get started, you'll need to enable JostleTV as follows:

-- Click the Gear icon at the bottom of the Main Navigation
+- Click the Admin Settings link at the bottom of the Main Navigation

-- In Administration settings, go to Platform and select Enabled/Disabled Features
+- Then go to the Platform section and select Enabled/Disabled Features

 - Scroll down to JostleTV and select Enabled